Dry Nights =

 Is your child scared of school camp or not wanting to go on sleepovers because they are worried they will wet the bed?
 Are they starting to lose confidence in themselves?
 Are you tired of washing sheets everyday and worried about your child?

-We know the detrimental impact bedwetting (Nocturnal Enuresis) can have on a child’s confidence and the stress it can cause to parents and caregivers, so we provide the products and training programmes to help the thousands of bedwetting children in New Zealand wake up dry.
+We know the detrimental impact bedwetting (Nocturnal Enuresis) can have on a child’s confidence and the stress it can cause to parents and caregivers, so we provide the products and training programmes to help the thousands of bedwetting children in NZ wake up dry.

 How do bedwetting alarms stop bedwetting?

-Through a learning process called conditioning, the alarm teaches the child’s subconscious reflex system in the brain to become aware that the bladder is full and they should wake up and go to the toilet, or hold on for the night whilst asleep.
-Conditioning is learning to react to a feeling without thinking.
+Through a learning process called conditioning, the alarm teaches the child’s subconscious reflex system in the brain to become aware that the bladder is full and they should wake up and go to the toilet, or hold on while asleep.

 How do bedwetting